Exposition Universelle (1900): Legacy

-After visiting the Panorama du Tour du Monde, King Leopold II of Belgium commissioned its architect, Alexandre Marcel, to build a Japanese tower and a Chinese pavilion in the Royal Domain of Laeken, Brussels, Belgium.
-Marcel rebuilt there the Japanese red pagoda of the Tour du Monde (now known as the Japanese Tower) and moved the original entry pavilion to the tower from Paris.
+After visiting the Panorama du Tour du Monde, King Leopold II of Belgium commissioned the architect of the building, Alexandre Marcel, to build a Japanese tower and a Chinese pavilion in the Royal Domain of Laeken, Brussels, Belgium.
+Marcel rebuilt there the Japanese red pagoda of the Panorama du Tour du Monde (now known as the Japanese Tower) and moved there the original entry pavilion to the tower from Paris.
 He also built the Chinese Pavilion whose wooden panelling was sculpted in Shanghai.
 Both structures are now part of the Museums of the Far East.

-One of the most curious vestiges is La Ruche, at 2 Passage de Dantzig (15th .).
+One of the most curious vestiges is La Ruche, at 2 Passage de Dantzig (15th arrondissement).
 This is a three-story building constructed entirely out of bits and pieces of exposition buildings, purchased at auctions by sculptor Alfred Boucher.
 The iron roof, made by Gustave Eiffel, originally covered the kiosk of the Wines of Médoc, in the palace of agriculture and foods.
 The statues of women in theatrical costumes by the front door came from the Indochina pavilion, while the ornamental iron gate at the entrance was part of the Palace of Women.
 In the years after the exposition, La Ruche served as the temporary studio and home of dozens of young artists and writers including Marc Chagall, Henri Matisse, Amedeo Modigliani, Fernand Léger and the poet Guillaume Apollinaire.
 It was threatened with demolition in the 1960s but was saved by culture minister André Malraux.
 It is now a historical monument.